Everyone has a role to play in building a better and safer culture around alcohol. There is a LOT you can do – these suggestions are just a start.

 2. Keep an eye out for people in trouble.

 - Become an expert at tactfully helping your friends slow down.

 - Team up with your friends to check in on each other, and help you all stay within your limits.

 - Know the signs of alcohol poisoning, and be ready to call for help if you see them.

 3. Up your alcohol skills.

-- Go through AOHDRI’s free TIPS Bartender Training.
-Get certified, impress your friends, and make your parties safer.
+- Go through AOHDRI’s free Bartender Training, coming soon.
+Get certified, impress your friends, and make your parties safer..

 - Play with the Blood Alcohol Calculator to understand how alcohol is likely to affect you.